codingburgas/job-tracking-IDDimov21/README.md

-# JobPortal - Job Search and Application System
+# JobFindan - Job Search and Application System

 A full-stack job portal application built with Angular frontend and ASP.NET Core backend, featuring modern UI design and comprehensive functionality for both job seekers and administrators.